lightninglabs/L402/protocol-specification.md

 ## Specification

-This section defines the "LSAT" authentication scheme, which transmits credentials as `<macaroon(s)>:<preimage>` pairs, where the preimage and the macaroon are each encoded as base64.
+This section defines the "LSAT" authentication scheme, which transmits credentials as `<macaroon(s)>:<preimage>` pairs, where the preimage is encoded as hex and the macaroon is encoded as base64.
 Multiple macaroons are base64 encoded individually and listed comma separated before the column.
 This scheme is not considered to be a secure method of user authentication unless used in conjunction with some external secure system such as TLS, as the macaroon and preimage are passed over the network as cleartext.

 The LSAT authentication scheme is based on the model that the client needs to authenticate itself with a macaroon and invoice preimage for each backend service it wants to access.
 The server will service the request only if it can validate the macaroon and preimage for the particular backend service requested.